bill-nac/ripcurrent.github.ie/DAX.md

 ### SQL
 Relationships.
 SQL you must state.
 DAX inherited from the model Subqueries.
 SQL write another query.
 DAX use Filter

+## Syntax
+Standard syntax is
+- 'Table'[Column].
+Column Reference.
+The quotes are not necessary
+- [Measure Name].
+Measure Reference.
+The result is the type generated